TylerLu/EDUGraphAPI-Angular/README.md

 This flow shows how an administrator logs into the system and performs administrative operations.

-After logging into the app with an office 365 account,the administrator will be asked to link to local account.
+After logging into the app with an office 365 account,the administrator will be asked to link to a local account.
 This step is not required and can be skipped.

-As we mentioned ealier, the web app is a mutli-tenant app which uses some application permissions, so an administrator of the tenant should consent the tenant first.
+As mentioned earlier, the web app is a mutli-tenant app which uses some application permissions, so tenant administrator must consent the app first.

-This flow is implemented in AdminController.
+This flow is implemented in the AdminController.

 ![](Images/auth-flow-admin-login.png)

-### Two Kinds of Graph API
+### Two Kinds of Graph APIs

 There are two distinct Graph APIs used in this sample: